 There were several updates to the MEDDEVs released as supporting documents for the M5 version of the MDD (93/42/EEC as modified by 2007/47/EC).
 Specifically, there were four in December 2009 and one in June 2010.
 Then there were two more MEDDEVs released in December 2010 related to clinical study requirements in Europe.
 In January 2012, another six MEDDEVs were released, and one more was released in March.
 Not all of these updates apply to every company, but every RA professional working on CE Marked products has been busy readying themselves to sleep at night.

 I could spend some time here telling you a couple of sentences about each of these new MEDDEVs, but someone already did that for me:

 One fellow blogger indicated that the MEDDEV 2.5/10, about Authorized Representatives (ARs), was disruptive:

 The real changes will be in the smaller AR’s that are not European Association of Authorized Representatives (EAAR) members.
-The Competent Authorities (CAs) have been knocking on the door of various “wanabee” AR’s for a few years now.
-I think they have done a nice job of shutting down illegitimate representatives, and the member companies of EAAR (http://www.eaarmed.org/) have done well in raising awareness.
-The next logical step was to provide some guidance, so that there is more consistency among the ARs.
+The Competent Authorities (CAs) have been knocking on the door of various “wannabee” AR’s for a few years now.
+I think they have done an excellent job of shutting down illegitimate representatives, and the member companies of EAAR (http://www.eaarmed.org/) have done well in raising awareness.
+The next logical step was to provide some guidance so that there is more consistency among the ARs.
 I see this as just the beginning of the CA’s moving toward one approach.

-Another article was written by Erik about MEDDEV 2.12/2 on the subject of Post-Market Clinical Follow-up (PMCF):
+Erik wrote another article about MEDDEV 2.12/2 on the subject of Post-Market Clinical Follow-up (PMCF):

 Erik just touched on this MEDDEV briefly, but if your company is a manufacturer of a Class III device that is CE Marked—YOU NEED TO READ THIS MEDDEV!